Whenever-1024/Whenever-1024/README.md

 <!-- ![other](./motiv.gif)
 ![visitors](https://visitor-badge-reloaded.herokuapp.com/badge?page_id=reactifyStudio&color=00cf00) -->
 <h1 align="center"> Hey there!
-I'm Prem Kumar </h1>
+I'm Danil Ukolov </h1>
 <p align="left">
-My name is Prem Kumar, and I enjoy developing new things in and outside of my work.
+My name is Danil Ukolov, and I enjoy developing new things in and outside of my work.

 Coming from Electrical background, I transitioned into a career of software, primarily by doing personal projects and completing online courses from Udemy to build up the basics in software development.